ahan-halder/SmartFan-IoT-Control/README.md

 ## Overview

-**SmartFan-IoT-Control** is an IoT-based system that enables remote monitoring and control of a ceiling fan using the **ESP8266 NodeMCU microcontroller**, the **ThingSpeak IoT cloud platform**, and **MATLAB analytics**.
+**SmartFan-IoT-Control** is an IoT-based simulation system that enables remote monitoring and control of a ceiling fan using the **ESP8266 NodeMCU microcontroller**, the **ThingSpeak IoT cloud platform**, and **MATLAB analytics**.

-The system demonstrates how household appliances can be integrated into a smart home ecosystem using **cloud APIs, wireless communication, and automation logic**.

-Users can control the fan speed remotely through a web interface, while the device communicates with the cloud to synchronize commands and feedback in real time.
+⚠️ **Important Note:**
+This project is a **simulation-focused implementation**:
+- No actual ceiling fan or high-voltage AC hardware is used
+- Fan speed states are **emulated using ESP8266 GPIO outputs** (LEDs / virtual signals)

+The system demonstrates:
+- IoT communication (ESP8266 ↔ Cloud)
+- Cloud-based command handling (ThingSpeak TalkBack)
+- Real-time control and feedback systems
+- MATLAB-based visualization and analytics

-This project was developed as part of the **EE427 Computer Networks mini project at NITK Surathkal** and focuses on IoT networking, cloud integration, and smart device control.
+This project was developed as part of the **EE427 Computer Networks mini project at NITK Surathkal**.

 ---